 What to do

 As I mentioned above, the waterfall is just 5 minutes walk from the park entrance.
 At the park entrance, there’s a wading pool for children to play in.
 As you approach the waterfall, you’ll come by a hanging bridge.

 Cross the bridge, and you can descend to the right bank of the waterfall, where you can take a dip in the water, or just take a lot of photos like us.

 CAUTION: If you do plan to get into the water, be extra careful.
 Undercurrent from waterfall can be strong and very dangerous.

 Sungai Pandan waterfall is the largest multi tiered waterfall in Peninsular Malaysia.
 I have visited a few other waterfalls in Peninsular Malaysia, and no others can compare to this beautiful gem.

-Yes, there are a few reviews mentioning the facilities were not very well maintained.
+Yes, there are a few reviews online mentioning the facilities not being very well maintained.
 And I agree.
 You won’t be able to find a decent resting place.
-We didn’t patronise the toilets but I won’t have any high expectation in Malaysia’s public toilets.
+We didn’t patronise the toilets but I never have any high expectation in Malaysia’s public toilets.

 However, I will still highly recommend you considering this as a pit stop.
 The walk is short and easy (even for elderly).
 Just be there to enjoy the picturesque view, and take some photos.
 Then, you can be on your way.